 Male Eastern Bluebirds have beautiful shades of admiral blue on their top portions.
 These birds’ wings, tails, and back heads are all painted a bright shade of blue.

 Males seem to be wearing a hat because of their partially orange collars.
-Bluebird males have distinct orange breast with warm rufous brown tones.
+Bluebird males have distinct orange breasts with warm rufous brown tones.

 Adult females have more grayish-brown coloring on their top portions.
 But females also have a rufous-orange chest and flanks, blue tail feathers, and blue wing feathers.